 The term "bottom quintile" refers to the upper limit of the lowest one-fifth of household incomes within a county, as provided by CASC data.
-The 2% threshold references established research on internet pricing58, which suggests that it is reasonable for households to allocate this share of their income toward internet expenses.
+Given that nearly 40% of Americans likely qualified for the ACP, using the bottom quintile for ARConnect's affordability formula will likely support the plan being highly affordable for the median ACP-eligible subscriber, even prior to the application of the ACP benefits.
+The 2% threshold references established research on internet pricing, which suggests that it is reasonable for households to allocate this share of their income toward internet expenses.